East Lake Creek Retreat

-Nestled among the aspens along the East Lake Creek and overlooking White River National Forest, sits a perfect mountain retreat.
-East Lake Creek Retreat is a private haven with total seclusion from the rest of Eagle River Valley but only ten minutes from Edwards.
+Nestled among the aspens along the East Lake Creek and overlooking White River National Forest, sits a perfect family mountain retreat only minutes from Vail.
+East Lake Creek Retreat is a private haven with total seclusion from the rest of Eagle River Valley but only ten minutes from the amenities in Edwards.
 As you cross the East Lake Creek from the main entrance, you wind through a blend of aspen glades and spruce trees until the driveway opens up to the main house and adjoining pasture.
-The four bedroom main home was built in 2007 and is reminiscent of homes in Santa Fe.
+The four bedroom custom home was built in 2007 and is reminiscent of homes in Santa Fe.
 Each room incorporates unique features, from the unobstructed panoramic views of the Holy Cross Wilderness in the living room to the intricate tile work in the kitchen.
 Just outside your door sits a corral, a barn with adjoining manager’s quarters, a quarter mile of East Lake Creek river frontage, notable water rights, and a private fishing pond.
 The East Lake Creek Retreat is a perfect refuge for a family escaping the burgeoning metro area or for those who wish to make Colorado their second home.
-The unique combination of private access to East Lake Creek, 40 acres with nearly a quarter mile of river frontage, proximity to world-class skiing and shopping at Beaver Creek and Vail, and an artfully constructed home makes this legacy retreat a rare find.
+The unique combination of private access to a quarter of a mile of East Lake Creek, proximity to world-class skiing and shopping at Beaver Creek and Vail, 40 acres perfect for conservation or small agricultural operation and an artfully constructed home makes this legacy retreat a rare find.

 As you walk through the custom wooden front doors you are met with a home meant for the covers of Architectural Digest.
-The main floor of the house has walls of windows with unobstructed views of the Holy Cross Wilderness, heated stone floors and vaulted ceilings.
+The main floor of the house has walls of windows with unobstructed views of the Holy Cross Wilderness, heated stone floors, and vaulted ceilings.